CoreyCBurton/SickOs1.2/README.md

 <img width="1192" alt="Screen Shot 2021-04-22 at 12 31 52 PM" src="https://user-images.githubusercontent.com/81980702/115762191-d0351c80-a368-11eb-91f3-2a7778ae2b10.png">

 Viewing the page source, this is what is shown below.
+Not much more information than a meme.
+Is it true?
+We will never know.
 ```
 <html>